ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/saving-changes.python.markdown

 {CODE:python saving_changes_4@ClientApi\Session\savingChanges.py /}

 {WARNING:Important}
-The `wait_for_replication_after_save_changes` waits only for replicas which are part of the cluster.
+The `wait_for_replication_after_save_changes` method waits only for replicas which are part of the cluster.
 It means that external replication destinations are not counted towards the number specified in `replicas` parameter, since they are not part of the cluster.
 {WARNING/}

 {WARNING:Important}